lilyl3/memoryGame/README.md

 ### Jenkins
 - Run Jenkins via Docker.
 See `Dockerfile`.
 You may need to set up by running `docker exec -it <container_id> bash' to get the password.
-- Configure `tools` in Jenkins: `Mavin3: 3.9.11`
+- Configure `tools` in Jenkins to: `Mavin3: 3.9.11`.
-- Automate unit tests by creating a webhook in GitHub. - Use ngrok to expose a public URL that maps to http://localhost:8080.
+- Automate unit tests by creating a webhook in GitHub.
+Use ngrok to expose a public URL that maps to http://localhost:8080 via `ngrok http 8080`.
+    - Note: The `Payload URL` must end with `/webhooks/`